× Search

 • September 2023: Public drop-in sessions held at Pyes Pa Settlers Hall

-• Mid-2026: Draft preferred structure plan prepapred and consulted on
+• Late-2026: Draft preferred structure plan prepared and consulted on

-• Late 2026: Structure plan finalised, and plan change publicly notified under the RMA (or equivalent replacement)
+• 2027: Structure plan finalised, and plan change publicly notified under the RMA (or equivalent replacement)

 There could be 2500 - 3000 houses (approx. 6,000 people), a local shopping centre and parks and reserves (including a possible active reserve), and a primary school.